 “Today, we have things we didn’t have before.
 We have technologies.
 We have remote-operated vehicles.
 We have organizations like Oceana.
 We have the Internet, [which] allows us to communicate with each other and create virtual communities, advocate for a cause,” she said.

 In the end, Alexandra reminded: “The ocean starts in our backyard.
 They start at our the dinner table.
 They start in our supermarkets.
 They start in our gutters – that’s where the oceans begin.
-The choices we make… in all this different ways impact our oceans.”
+The choices we make… in all these different ways impact our oceans.”